When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Streaks Workout (£3.99)

 The ethos behind the Streaks apps is habit-forming and simplicity.
-With Streaks Workout, you only need your Apple TV, a floor, and at least some desire to get fit.
-You choose exercises you’re happy with, how long you want to sweat for, and then get going.
-The app tracks your streaks, encouraging you to continue burning off excess flab that ‘somehow’ appeared due to you spending too much time parked in front of your Apple TV doing less strenuous things.
+With Streaks Workout, you only need your Apple TV, a floor, and some desire to get fit.
+You select exercises and how long you want to sweat for and then get going.
+The app tracks your streaks, encouraging you to continue burning off flab that ‘somehow’ appeared due to you spending too much time parked in front of your Apple TV doing less strenuous things.

 TED (free)